 Experienced value is not something you can handle, like a dollar bill, nor is it a vague concept such as refreshment.
 Imagine this: It’s a hot day.
 You are thirsty.
 You buy a can of beer.
 You remove the ring-pull and take a swig.
 Whatever happens next in your sensory system (if it’s a positive experience) is what I’m calling experienced value.
 It’s utterly subjective, and cannot be expressed in words.

 Value is co-created through the interaction between the value beneficiary (consumer, user etc.) and the value generator.

-A value generator is value in latent form—something tangible or intangible that generates experienced value when the user interacts with it.
-The five main categories of value generator are:
+A value generator is value in latent form—something tangible or intangible that generates experienced value when the user interacts with it, such as a product, service or facility.